Integrity and conduct

 The Code has been applied to Public Service departments, to many Crown entities.
 These include statutory entities, Crown entity companies (excluding Crown Research Institutes) a number of Crown entity subsidiaries, and Public Finance Act Schedule 4A companies.
 Staff in those organisations must comply with the standards in the Code.

-The Public Service Commissioner has issued a Code of Conduct for Crown Entity Board Members which applies to the board members of statutory entities (excluding corporations sole) and Crown entity companies (excluding Crown Research Institutes and their subsidiaries).
+The Public Service Commissioner has issued a which applies to the board members of statutory entities (excluding corporations sole) and Crown entity companies (excluding Crown Research Institutes and their subsidiaries).

 Model Standards set out the Commissioner’s minimum expectations for agencies and staff in the public sector on specific integrity areas.
 These are: